-Set forth below are the aggregate fees charged to the Company for the services performed by our independent registered public accounting firm, PricewaterhouseCoopers LLP, relating to Fiscal Year 2011 and the fiscal year ended October 31, 2010 ("Fiscal Year 2010").
+Set forth below are the aggregate fees charged to the Company for the services performed by our independent registered public accounting firm, PricewaterhouseCoopers LLP, relating to Fiscal Year 2012 and the fiscal year ended October 30, 2011 ("Fiscal Year 2011").

-Fiscal Year 2011 Fiscal Year 2010
+Fiscal Year 2012 Fiscal Year 2011

-(\$ in thou sands)
+(\$ in thousan ids)

-Audit Fees \$ 3,063 \$ 3,055
+Audit Fees \$ 2,697 \$ 3,063

-Audit-Related Fees 5
+Audit-Related Fees 88

-Tax Fees 186 260
+Tax Fees 183 186

-All Other Fees 4 3
+All Other Fees 4 4

-Total \$ 3,253 \$ 3,323
+Total \$ 2,972 \$ 3,253

 Audit Fees consist of fees for professional services provided in connection with the audit of our annual consolidated financial statements, audit of internal control over financial reporting, the review of our quarterly consolidated financial statements, and audit services that are normally provided by the independent registered public accounting firm in connection with statutory and regulatory filings or engagements for those fiscal years, such as statutory audits.
-The fees also include services in connection with secondary offerings in January 2010, August 2010, December 2010, January 2011, February 2011, May 2011 and September 2011, including comfort letters, consents and review of documents filed with the SEC.
+The fees also include services in connection with secondary offerings in December 2010, January 2011, February 2011, May 2011 and September 2011, including comfort letters, consents and review of documents filed with the SEC.

 Audit-Related Fees consist of fees for assurance and related services by our independent registered public accounting firm that are reasonably related to the performance of the audit or review of our consolidated financial statements and not included in Audit Fees.
-In Fiscal Year 2010, these fees related to providing certification audits to the Singapore Economic Development Board in connection with our tax incentive arrangements in Singapore.
+In Fiscal Year 2012, these fees related to providing certification audits to the Singapore Economic Development Board in connection with our tax incentive arrangements in Singapore and consultations relating to the Company's business development activities.

-Tax Fees consist of fees incurred for various tax transfer pricing studies in Fiscal Year 2010 and Fiscal Year 2011, a U.S. federal and a state research and development credit study in Fiscal Year 2010 and Fiscal Year 2011, respectively, and customs duty assistance in Fiscal Year 2011.
+Tax Fees consist of fees incurred for various tax transfer pricing studies in Fiscal Year 2011 and Fiscal Year 2012, a U.S. federal and a state research and development credit study in Fiscal Year 2011 and research and development credit consultations in Fiscal Year 2012, respectively, and customs duty assistance in Fiscal Year 2011 and Fiscal Year 2012.

 All Other Fees consist of fees for professional services rendered by our independent registered public accounting firm for permissible non-audit services.
-In Fiscal Year 2010 and Fiscal Year 2011, these fees consisted of a license for specialized accounting research software.
+In Fiscal Year 2011 and Fiscal Year 2012, these fees consisted of a license for specialized accounting research software.